 Special research projects in the U.S.

 My research has shown that a lot of emigrants settled in Western Ohio, Indiana, Michigan and Iowa.
 After the evaluation of various cemetery books I noticed that there are really hot spots in Williams County and Crawford County, OH.
-As a first step I intensified the research in Williams County, OH and Crawford County, OH and have set up separate pages with additional information.
+Subsequently you will find an overview of areas where I have created separate pages.
+Click on the respective gallery item to get to the respective post.

 Secondly I tried to visualize the settlement of the emigrants by using maps.
 Therefore the information in the location fields of the genealogy program have been used as ‘geo reference’ and was combined with geographical maps broken down in counties and cities in the U.S. Click on the respective gallery item to get to the post.